tecracer-chef/kitchen-transport-train/README.md

 ## Summary

-Kitchen transport to use any Train backend.
+Kitchen transport to use any Train backend, which makes Test Kitchen much more modular with regards to target machines.

 As Train OS Transports were inspired from Kitchen, they provide an almost identical API.
-This transport is an adapter to use Test Kitchen with all OS-style Train transports.
+This transport is basically an adapter to use Test Kitchen with all OS-style Train transports.

-In contrast to normal Kitchen drivers, this does not support the `kitchen login` command as Train is inherently non-interactive.
+In contrast to normal Kitchen transports, this does not support the `kitchen login` command as Train is inherently non-interactive.
 An error will be displayed if you try to use this command.

 ## Examples